Ireland Visa Processing Times: What to Expect in 2026

 - Check the daily decisions file first β Use the visa tracker to confirm your application number has not already been decided.
 Decisions are published on a rolling basis and it is easy to miss an entry.

-- Contact the embassy by email β The Irish Embassy in New Delhi accepts queries by email.
+- Contact the embassy or visa office by email β Most offices accept queries by email.
 Include your application number, full name, and date of birth.
 Expect a response within 5β10 working days.

 - Do not cancel and reapply β Cancelling an application and resubmitting will reset your position in the queue entirely and you will lose any processing time already accrued.